Skip to main content

 Surgery

-A partial hepatectomy (surgery to remove the part of the liver where cancer is found) may be done.
-A wedge of tissue, an entire lobe, or a larger part of the liver, along with some of the healthy tissue around it is removed.
+• Partial hepatectomy is surgery to remove the part of the liver where cancer is found.
+The part removed may be a wedge of tissue, an entire lobe, or a larger part of the liver, along with some of the healthy tissue around it.
 The remaining liver tissue takes over the functions of the liver and may regrow.

-In a liver transplant, the entire liver is removed by surgery and replaced with a healthy donated liver.
-A liver transplant may be done when the cancer is in the liver only and a donated liver can be found.
+• Liver transplant is the removal of the entire liver by surgery, followed by a transplant of a healthy liver from a donor.
+A liver transplant may be done when the cancer is in the liver only, and a donated liver can be found.
 If the patient has to wait for a donated liver, other treatment is given as needed.

 Chemotherapy